-A favourite in Sweden is the banana curry pizza and includes peanuts, bananas, chicken, pineapple and lots of curry powder.
+Here's one of the most unique combinations we came across while researching this article; a favourite in Sweden is the banana curry pizza.
+It's topped with peanuts, bananas, chicken, pineapple and lots of curry powder.

 If you're ever in Japan, try these unusual pizzas.
 The Japanese like to add Saba, or pickled mackerel fillet on their pizza.
 Another popular pizza is Ikasumi, or squid ink.
 It's blended with tomato pizza sauce that creates a dramatic black sauce for the pizza dough and has a slightly fishy flavour.
 If you want to try something a bit tamer, the teriyaki chicken pizza is an option.

 This might not be for everyone, but in Missouri, a popular pizza topping are cicadas!
 They have a nutty tasty, but beware of the legs as they can tickle on the way down.

 Of course, we couldn't write this article without including ourselves!

 Crocodile pizza is a thing at the Australian Heritage Hotel, located at The Rocks in Sydney.
 It's mixed with mushrooms, fresh mozzarella, eggplant and olives.

 Or try the "Coat of Arms" — it's half emu and half pepper kangaroo gourmet pizza with bush tomato, capsicum and lemon myrtle mayo.

 If you’re not quite ready to try these wacky pizzas and you’d rather stick to the classics thank you very much, order pizzas from our corporate caterers today for your next business meeting or team lunch.
 We promise, there’ll be no surprises here.